LukeT/ConvertTimetable/README.md

 # Convert Timetable

-This project takes a JSON file produced by SITS and imports it to Google Calendar, JSON is found by viewing source of the calendar page
+This project takes a JSON file produced by MyStudentRecord and imports it to Google Calendar, JSON is found by viewing source of the calendar page

 Why?
-Because Google Calendar is easier and the Uni doesn't provide any other way.
+Because Google Calendar is easier and the Uni doesn't provide any other way (didn't).

 Requirements:
  * JSON saved as timetable.json (an Array)